Daniel P. Selmi

 Professor Selmi is co-author of the casebook Land Use Regulation: Cases and Materials, whose fifth edition is under preparation, and co-author of the two-volume treatise, State Environmental Law.
 He is co-editor of the most comprehensive treatise on California environmental and land use law, the six-volume California Environmental Law and Land Use Practice.
 His most recent book, Principles of Appellate Advocacy, was published in 2013 by Aspen Publishing and has been supplemented with a videotape prepared to illustrate oral argument techniques to students.
 His 2011 article, “The Contract Transformation in Land Use Regulation,” published in the Stanford Law Review, was voted by peers in the field as one of the “top 10” land use and environmental law articles of the year and republished in the Land Use and Environmental Law Review.

 Professor Selmi is a former chair of the California State Bar Committee (now Section) on Environmental Law and has been a panelist on numerous occasions at the Section's Annual Conference at Yosemite.
 He has also been a panelist at both the Annual California Land Use Law and Planning Conference and the “Super-Symposium on Environmental Law” held annually by the Section on Environmental Law of the Los Angeles County Bar Association.
 He was a panelist at the First and Second Annual “Little NEPA” Conferences, sponsored by the American Bar Association's Section on Environment, Energy, and Resources.
 He has been a lecturer at the “Western Environmental Boot Camp,” sponsored by the Environmental Law Institute, which educates new practitioners in the field of environmental law.
 He also served the reporter to the Civil Justice Reform Act Advisory Committee for the Central District of California.
+In 2016, Governor Jerry Brown appointed him to the Regional Water Quality Control Board for the Santa Ana Region.

 Professor Selmi has extensive appellate experience.
 Over his career he has argued 34 cases involving environmental and land use law in the state and federal appellate courts, including four in the California Supreme Court, and he has briefed over 40 cases in those areas.
 In 2013, he received a CLAY Award (“California Attorney of the Year”) in the field of Environmental Law from California Lawyer Magazine for his work on American Coatings Ass’n v.
 South Coast Air Quality Management District, 54 Cal.
 4th 446 (2012), a case which he argued in the California Supreme Court.
 In 2008, he was elected to membership in the California Academy of Appellate Lawyers.
 The Academy, the oldest lawyers' organization in the country dedicated solely to the practice of appellate law, admits members only by election "after rigorous scrutiny of their skill in appellate practice."
 In addition, he has served as an expert witness in several land use and environmental law cases, and currently is a court-appointed special master in litigation.